AndiOliverIon/borg/README.md

 - [x] Restart of the stations, especially to be used from mobile app
 - [x] Known wifi management up/down
 - [x] List and terminate processes using name-based matching
+- [x] Add scripts to custom scripts run with Borg by `borg run add`.
+Will allow to add scripts from current location
+- [x] Add lightweight idea logger with todo/done tracking (borg idea)
 ---

 ## 🖧 SSH Setup for Borg on Windows Stations